teppyboy/ayayaxyz/README.md

 A quick variant of `id`, provides result faster but worse resolution.

+#### `fid`

+An experimental variant of `id` which uses AyayaXYZ internal server to post Telegram images instead of uploading it directly.

+By doing this it'll achieve faster upload speed (even faster than `qid`) and provides nearly-good image (same as `id`) (original image is not possible since Telegram compresses images by bot) but a major drawback is if the webserver dies, this function will stop working.

 #### `qrelated`

 A quick variant of `related`, provides result faster but worse resolution.